cryptobuks/bamt-poolmanager/README.md

 - Miner details page with reboot control and Configuration Editor.
 - Farm Overview (mgpumon) is much improved with more information in less space.
 - Install script enables SSL redirection (and optional default page password) for security.
+- Native graphing with better details - no Munin

 See the wiki page for screenshots.